Male Helmeted Hornbill Buceros vigil.

 Helmeted Hornbill Territories

-At Bukit Barisan Selatan in Sumatra Hadiprakarsa and Kinnaird (2004) calculated a density of 1.9 Helmeted Hornbills per km2.
-The lowest density i.e. the largest territories of the 4 resident hornbills.
+At Bukit Barisan Selatan in Sumatra Hadiprakarsa (2014) Foraging of four sumatran hornbills) calculated a density of 1.9 Helmeted Hornbills per 100 ha.
+In Sumatra this is the lowest density i.e. the largest territories of the 4 resident hornbills.

 Density of Conosycea Strangler Figs in Virgin Lowland Rainforest